rotundasoftware/cartero-tutorial/README.md

 ### Server side lookups

-Now we just need to add the logic that enables our web framework to find the assets associated with a given package. cartero has a small server side 'hook' that is able to look up the assets for any given package using the information dropped into the output directory by cartero at build time.
+Now we just need to add the logic that enables our web framework to find the assets associated with a given package. cartero has a small [server side 'hook'](https://github.com/rotundasoftware/cartero-node-hook) that is able to look up the assets for any given package using the information dropped into the output directory by cartero at build time.
 (A hook is currently only available for node.js, but one would be easy to implement in any server side framework.)
-As an added convenience, there is cartero middleware available for express that will automatically populate the `cartero_js` and `cartero_css` properties of `res.locals` with the script and link tags that are needed to load all the assets of the page being rendered.
+As an added convenience, there [cartero middleware](https://github.com/rotundasoftware/cartero-express-middleware) is available for express that will automatically populate the `cartero_js` and `cartero_css` properties of `res.locals` with the script and link tags that are needed to load all the assets of the page being rendered.

 First, install the hook and the middleware: